 Like any real southern town, Palm Coast is home to a fantastic BBQ joint.
 Located right on the water, Captain’s BBQ serves a delicious variety of smoked meats and traditional BBQ sides.
 This is a real deal BBQ place where you can see the smoker out back hard at work, and you can definitely taste the difference!

 Another Florida trademark is a great seafood restaurant, and that restaurant in Palm Coast is JT’s Seafood Shack.
 The specialty here is their “Steam Pot,” which comes with crab legs, shrimp, clams, and mussels in a “spicy seafood boil” with sausage, corn, and potatoes.

-For the pizza lovers, another great place to try is Mezzaluna Pizzeria.
+For pizza lovers, another great place to try is Mezzaluna Pizzeria.
+They have multiple locations but one is in the European Village I mentioned above.
 They serve great traditional pizza, but also offer some really fun specialty pizzas like their Eggplant Florentine Pizza, Chicken Marsala Pizza, and Greek Salad Pie!

 If you are passionate about either golfing or nature, Palm Coast is definitely a place you are going to want to consider when looking for a Florida retirement destination.
 But if you are passionate about both, it might be the only place you need to look!

 Leave a Reply